AlenaTih/Golden-Hour-App/README.md

 Please note that the beauty of the golden hour may vary depending on weather conditions and time of year.

+Did you know?
+The blue hour (just before sunrise or after sunset) offers a different, equally desirable light for photography.

 ## Features

 - **Golden Hour time:** determine when you will have this beautiful time of golden hour in your location.